yffrankwang/FlickrSync/README.md

 --------------------
 A token file is created during execution:

-* `.flickrsync.json`: which has the token to authenticate to Flickr
+* `.flickrsync.token`: which has the token to authenticate to Flickr